mhorpheus/test/DFIR-Hotline.md

 Responsibility to organize a Triage call, does not mean that on-call person must be present on such a call.
 Triage call may be led by other Consultant to make sure that on-call person remains available to pick up other incoming Hotline calls or ensure that Secondary person is available to answer them.

-Technical guide on handling Voice Messages left in Pager Duty is available [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-PagerDuty).
+Technical guide on handling voice messages left in Pager Duty is available [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-PagerDuty).

 ### Answering Hotline Call

 The Hotline is one of the main ways our Clients and Non-Clients alike engage us during an incident.
 In some cases this is the Client or potential Client's first impression of IRIS and it is important that we represent a unified professional atmosphere when conducting an initial Hotline call.

-Be professional and courteous during all communications with clients in general.
-However, this cannot be stressed enough on the initial Hotline call.
+Be professional, calm and courteous during all communications with clients in general.
 Often, the client is in a frantic state as they either just found out about a security issue they are experiencing, or they are having trouble containing an incident.
 This can be a very stressful time for the client and it is our duty to help guide them as trusted advisors when they reach out to us.

 There are no hard and fast rules to greeting the caller on an initial in-bound hotline call.
 However, it is recommended to start with "IBM X-Force IRIS Hotline, This is `<Consultant>` how may I help you".
 There are many reasons why clients call the hotline.
 At the very minimum the following information should be captured:
 - caller's contact details such as: name, title, phone, ~~email~~ (**SHALL WE ask for email?
 THIS IS ERROR PRONE FOR NON ENGLISH NATIONS)**,